PatrykKukula/movie-portal/README.md

 ### Let's explore some of the application functions

+> **IMPORTANT**
+>
+> Hibernate is configured with **create-drop ddl-auto** to avoid multiplying SQL inserts when restarting program multiple times.
+>
+> Everytime application is restarted, SQL script will run and insert records to the table, but records added manualy while app was running will be evicted.

 #### Registration & user account

 To register user need to fill registration form or send post request with valid body.
 After registration user can change it's information (except username) and can upload avatar, that will be displayed in certain places.

-After creating account, **user needs to verify** it to be able to use all functions - link to account verification will be displatyed after successful registration event.
+After creating account, **user needs to verify** it to be able to use all functions - link to account verification will be displayed after successful registration event.

 <img width="428" height="574" alt="image" src="https://github.com/user-attachments/assets/96a09eb8-d1de-4239-aa99-84188555fecc" />